dogeystamp/typst-templates/libs.typ

 #import units: *
 #import prefixes: *

-#import "@preview/tablex:0.0.6": tablex, rowspanx, colspanx
+// this used to be an alias to styled tablex

-#let tablef = tablex.with(
+#let tablef = table.with(
   align: center + horizon,
-  auto-vlines: false
+  stroke: (x: none, y: 0.1em),
+  inset: (y: 0.75em)
 )

 #let appendices(body) = {